jona712/NFTs/README.md

 ## Description

 This project, called Gallery NFTs, is a web application developed using ASP.NET MVC in Visual Studio 2022.
-It focuses on the management of NFTs (Non-Fungible Tokens), customers, cards, countries and processes such as invoicing and invoice cancellation.
+It focuses on the management of NFTs (Non-Fungible Tokens), customers, cards, countries, and processes such as invoicing and invoice cancellation.
 It also includes security controls with user management.
-The project uses Entity Framework for data access and SQL Server for the database, and is implemented using C#, HTML, CSS, JavaScript, Bootstrap, Ajax, jQuery, as well as notification tools such as to Sweet Alert and Toast.
+The project uses Entity Framework for data access and SQL Server for the database, and is implemented using C#, HTML, CSS, JavaScript, Bootstrap, Ajax, and jQuery, as well as notification tools such as Sweet Alert and Toast.
+Additionally, a RESTful API was developed to allow external users to access the information.

 ## Technologies Used